GithubPrankster/Vaportrace/README.md

 AAP-Splendor128 and SimpleJPC-16 palettes created by Adigun Polack.

-Knoll-Yilluoma dithering algorithm created by Bisqwit.
+Knoll-Yliluoma dithering algorithm created by Bisqwit.
 Also present is a soft shadow technique he used in a DOS Raytracer video.